Improving K, R, and F series grant submissions since 2014

 Complete the REDCap Letter of Intent material to request review in the Mock Study Section.
-The deadline for submission of LOI for the Winter cycle is September 14, 2020.
+The deadline for submission of LOI for the Spring cycle is February 22, 2021.
 Letters of Intent must be received prior to 5 PM CT to be eligible.
 The MSS Program Committee will determine eligibility and fit within the scope of the MSS review.
-Applicants will be informed on or before September 21, 2020.
+Applicants will be informed on or before April 2021.
 If accepted, the applicant will receive a link to submit their single pdf grant.
 Submit the LOI early and concentrate on drafting the grant.

 Mandatory note for applicants

 Our definition of clinical and translational research aligns with the NIH definition that includes: (1) Patient-oriented research, (2) Epidemiologic and behavioral studies and (3) Outcomes research and health services research.
 Patient-oriented research is research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 This area of research includes: 1) mechanisms of human disease; 2) therapeutic interventions; 3) clinical trials; and 4) the development of new technologies.
 Excluded from this definition are in vitro studies that utilize human tissues but do not deal directly with patients.
 In other words, patient-oriented research is research in which it is necessary to know the identity of the patients from whom the cells or tissues under study are derived.
 Pre-clinical research, connecting the basic science of disease with human medicine, is not reviewed by the CTS NIH MSS.
 Your proposal must align with NIH CTS research.